-Major Area: The Ph.D. program requires thirty-three semester hours (minimum) in one of these four fields declared as the major field.
-All courses in the major must be at the 5000 level.
+Concentration: The Ph.D. program requires thirty-three semester hours (minimum) in one of the four fields declared as the concentration field.
+All courses in the field of concentration must be at the 5000 level.

-Cognate Area: A total of nine semester hours (minimum) must be at the 5000 level in a cognate field (Old Testament/New Testament; Church History/Theology).
+Cognate: A total of nine semester hours (minimum) must be at the 5000 level in a cognate field (Old Testament/New Testament; Church History/Theology).

-A total of six semester hours (minimum) taken at the 4000 or 5000 level within the Religion Department or outside the department, but not in the major or cognate fields.
+Elective Courses: A total of six semester hours (minimum) taken at the 4000 or 5000 level within the Religion Department or outside the department, but not in the concentration or the cognate area.

-Coursework Requirements (48 hours)
+Course work Requirements (48 hours)